iansseijelly/ltrace_chipyard/README.md

 Luckily, producing `afdo` format records is less challenging.
 AFDO parser, `create_gcov` supports a variety of profiler formats, including `perf` and `text`.
 Even though the native linux `perf` format is binary and difficult to produce, `text` is relatively easy.
-However, due to a completely vaccum in documentation for autofdo, this process also involves a lot of trials and errors.
+However, due to a lack of documentation for AutoFDO, this process also involves a lot of trials and errors.
 An afdo source txt file contains three sections: range, address, and branch.
 Range tracks a section of code executed sequentially without control flow changes.
 Then are generated as `{last_branch:dst-this_branch:src}`.
-Address does not seem to have any effect on the produced profile, so we also make it 0.
+Address does not seem to have any effect on the produced profile, so we always make it 0.
 Branch tracks each LBR record as-is.
 Then are generated as `{this_branch:src->this_branch:dst}`.
 The following code block demonstrates a generated record: